Krampus runs and Saint Nicholas Day

 salzburg toptours zoo rhinos Austria

-Mirabell Gardens in Salzburg - the Tulips' season
+Mirabell Gardens in Salzburg – The Tulip Season at Its Best

-Mirabell Gardens is a gateway to Salzburg, providing stunning views of the Hohensalzburg Fortress and the Cathedral's domes.
-It is an excellent starting point for anyone who wishes to explore the city and learn about its rich history as the capital of an independent state – the Principality of Salzburg.
+Mirabell Gardens is a beautiful gateway to Salzburg, offering stunning views of the Hohensalzburg Fortress and the domes of the Cathedral.
+It’s the perfect starting point for anyone eager to explore the city and learn about its rich history as the capital of the independent Principality of Salzburg.

 salzburg guide tulpen 13